This post may contain affiliate links. If you click them, I could earn a small commission at no cost to you. Thank you!

 Moving on past the place of refuge are tidal pools that you can explore by carefully walking out onto the uneven rocks.
 You can hear the sea waves breaking beyond, but here the pools are protected and still–– through the crystal clear waters, you can see small sea creatures going about their day, spiny urchins keeping calm, and tiny yellow fish darting here and there looking like tiny rays of the sun.

 4. Coastal Drives & Scenic Overlooks

-There are a lot of amazing things to see and do on this beautiful island, but one of my absolute favorite days was literally just driving around and seeing it.
+There are a lot of amazing things to do on the Big Island of Hawaii, but one of my absolute favorite days was literally just driving around and seeing it.

 No matter what part of the island you choose to drive, you should download the Shaka Guide––a low-cost app that functions like a tour guide who rides around with you telling you all the best places to go and what to know without taking up any space.